itucsdb1628/itucsdb1628/docs/developer/member4.rst

 * This select function takes postid as an argument and returns list of comment objects.
 This id shows which post's comments will be selected from database.
-Four tables are joined each other to select username, user's profile picture, post's content, comment and post's id from comment table.
+Four tables are joined each other to select username, user's profile picture, post's content, comment and post's id from database.
 This select function is used for the comment page.

 .. code-block:: python